cda-tum/mqt-qudits/docs/index.md

 :::{note}
 **The tool is in an experimental stage, which is subject to frequent changes, and has limited documentation.**
 We are working on improving that.
-In the meantime, users can explore how to use the framework via a [Jupyter Notebook](https://github.com/cda-tum/mqt-qudits/blob/main/MQT%20Tutorial/MQT%20Qudits%20Tutorial.ipynb), showcasing its main functionality.
+In the meantime, users can explore how to use the framework via the [Tutorial](tutorial), showcasing its main functionality.

 Furthermore, [this video](https://www.youtube.com/watch?v=due_CX7H85A) briefly illustrates some of the functionalities of MQT Qudits.
 :::